Device Policy at Duncraig

 Please download the following user guide for further information and detailed steps on how to connect your device to the Internet at Duncraig Senior High School

 Internet access is expensive and has been provided to assist students' education.
 Students must use it only with permission, and not in any unauthorised way.

-Students will have a monthly limit and risk losing access if they go over that limit.
-Senior School students will be allocated 2GB and Lower School students 1GB.
-Certain subject areas may be granted additional access.
+Students will have a daily limit and risk losing access if they go over that limit.
+Students are allocated 5GB.

 Ultimately, it is the responsibility of individual students to ensure their behaviour does not contravene school rules or rules imposed by parents/guardians.
 The school is aware that definitions of "offensive" and "inappropriate" will vary considerably between cultures and individuals.
 The school is also aware that no security system is perfect and that there is always the possibility of inappropriate material, intentionally and unintentionally, being obtained and displayed.